fangfufu/httpdirfs/README.md

 ## BUG
 The permanent cache system seems to have problem when you have randomly seek across the file during the initial download process.
 I am not sure what causes the problem.
 It is probably some sort of concurrency issue.
 The mutexes I set up doesn't seem to help with the problem.

+This feature is also very slow.
+When downloading from localhost, it peaks at about 1.5 MiB/s.
+I am not entirely sure why.

 ## Compilation
 This program was developed under Debian Stretch.
 If you are using the same operating system as me, you need ``libgumbo-dev``, ``libfuse-dev``, ``libssl1.0-dev`` and ``libcurl4-openssl-dev``.